eeelbrens/doppio-everforest/README.md

 # doppio-everforest (personal dotfiles with double bars based on everforest base16)
-This is my second dotfiled rice so far.
+This is my third dotfiled rice so far.
 This time I focused on adding functionality to my already great setup while maintaining modularity.
 Direct successor to my [previous setup](https://github.com/eeelbrens/frieren-everforest).

 ## Previews